 - Click on ‘Settings’ from the drop-down > Select ‘Web browser’ from the left pane of a window.

 - Now, you’ll need to click on ‘Delete Web Browser Cache’ and ‘Delete All Browser Cookies’ one by one to clear cookies & cache from the Steam web browser.

-- Once done all, close the Steam client > Restart your PC and you’re done.
+- Once done all, close the Steam client > Restart your PC to refresh the system.

-Now, if in case, the above method doesn’t work for you, try getting out of the Beta Mode by following the steps below.
+However, if in case, the above method doesn’t work for you, try getting out of the Beta Mode by following the next method below.

 2. Opt-Out of Steam Beta Mode

-- Open the Steam client > Sign in to your account.
+- Open the Steam client > Sign in to your valid account.

-- Click on Steam from the top left corner.
+- Click on the Steam tab from the top left corner.